 Check the electric gates and fix them if necessary

 Did the electric gates play up recently?
-Perhaps is a good time to inspect the problem and have it fixed as soon as possible.
+Perhaps it is a good time to inspect the problem and have it fixed as soon as possible.
 Working with metal is easier in the summer compared with winter, besides you don’t want to be late at work or for an appointment because the electric gates have locked.
 In this scenario, calling a technician for an emergency will cost you a small fortune.
 So don’t delay the problem and get it done as soon as possible.

 Replace your carpets